SwarmLover/FairOS-Python-SDK/README.md

 # FairOS-Python-SDK
-A simple, elegant Python SDK for FairOS, you can use it to interactive with [FairOS-API](https://docs.fairos.fairdatasociety.org/api/) simply
+A simple, elegant Python SDK for FairOS, you can easily use it to interactive with [FairOS-API](https://docs.fairos.fairdatasociety.org/api/)

 # Requirements